Project 1: Untyped arithmetic expressions

 3. Read-eval-print loop

-Your interpreter should be named submit/nb
+Your interpreter should be named submit/nb.
+It should

 read lines from stdin, each containing exactly one term.
 For each term,